 “Yesterday’s announcement by Mayor Gilliam and Council President [Marty] Small demonstrates city officials are showing an understanding of the issues that Atlantic City faces and an emerging ability to find ways to solve them without resorting to property tax increases,” said DCA spokeswoman Lisa Ryan in a statement.
 “This is a solid budget, and the city staff who worked diligently to draft it should be proud of their efforts.”

 Gov. Phil Murphy scaled back New Jersey's intervention efforts in April with the removal of Jeffrey Chiesa's role as state designee for Atlantic City.
 Chiesa, a former U.S. senator and New Jersey attorney general, was appointed to the role by former Gov. Chris Christie after the state takeover took effect.

 State officials said after April’s bond sale, which was sold under New Jersey’s Qualified Bond Act, that the borrowing prevented the city from having to raise property taxes on residents by more than $700 on an average assessed home of $140,000.

-The bonds are funding $37.7 million of pension and healthcare payments Atlantic City received state approval to defer in 2015 while facing a $101 million budget shortfall.
-The cash-strapped city now owes roughly $47 million for these obligations along with a 10% interest cost by the end of 2018.
+The bonds funded $37.7 million of pension and healthcare payments Atlantic City received state approval to defer in 2015 while facing a $101 million budget shortfall.
+The cash-strapped city would have owed roughly $47 million for these obligations along with a 10% interest cost by the end of 2018 absent the bond sale.

 Atlantic City still has deep junk bond ratings of Caa3 with a positive outlook from Moody’s Investors Service and CCC-plus from S&P Global Ratings.
 The Jersey Shore gambling hub had around $400 million in outstanding bond debt after April’s borrowing.